kristopolous/Coinbase-pro-portfolio-analyzer/README.md

 So you can tranche your holdings of some asset into different pricing tiers based on your holdings and then you consider the prospect of buying or selling based on each tier + variability in the market place.

-This is the current work in progress and it's mathematically sound and likely to work.
+This is the current work in progress and it's mathematically sound and likely to work.  (see running.py and tranche.py)

 I'm pretty sure this is a known strategy and there's wikipedia page with lots of solid math on it, but then it wouldn't be as much fun.